Our Workers’ Compensation Lawyer Will Stand Up For You

 Whether you are filing your initial claim or appealing a denied claim, our law firm is here to make a positive difference in your case.

-Speak With Attorneys Who Know How To Get Results
+Speak With Attorney Who Know How To Get Results

-If an on-the-job injury has left you unable to work, Overholt & Ring, LLP, is here to help you fight for the workers’ compensation benefits you need and deserve.
-To arrange a free initial consultation with an experienced workers’ comp attorney in San Diego, contact the firm online or by telephone at 619-908-1563.
+If an on-the-job injury has left you unable to work, the Law Office of Eric M. Overholt is here to help you fight for the workers’ compensation benefits you need and deserve.
+To arrange a free initial consultation with our experienced workers’ comp attorney in San Diego, contact the firm online or by telephone at 619-908-1563.